 Defines the division between the two panes.

-A value with a % sign is interpreted as a proportional division between the top and bottom panes and is recalculated to maintain this ratio whenever the base division is resized by any means.
+A value with a % sign is interpreted as a proportional division between the left and right panes and is recalculated to maintain this ratio whenever the base division is resized by any means.
 Manual adjustment of the value continues to be interpreted as a percentage split.

-A positive value not constaining a percent sign is interpreted as a fixed reserve height for the top child.
-Any adjustments to the total height of the base container are reflected in the geometry of the bottom pane only.
+A positive value not constaining a percent sign is interpreted as a fixed reserve width for the left child.
+Any adjustments to the total width of the base container are reflected in the geometry of the right pane only.

-A negative value (which cannot contain a % sign) is interpreted as a fixed height for the bottom pane.
-Any adjustments to the total height of the base container are reflected in the geometry of the top child.
+A negative value (which cannot contain a % sign) is interpreted as a fixed width for the right pane.
+Any adjustments to the total width of the base container are reflected in the geometry of the left child.

-Manual adjustment of a top or bottom reserved height will change the size of the reserve and these fixed sizes will be respected even as the window is resized.
+Manual adjustment of a left or right reserved width will change the size of the reserve and these fixed sizes will be respected even as the window is resized.